There are a number of requirements MSc students must meet to complete their degree, and they are outlined on this page.

-- Demonstration of proficiency in all four areas (analytical, inorganic, organic, and physical) as required.
+In addition to demonstrating proficiency in all four areas of chemistry (analytical, inorganic, organic, and physical) as required, students must also:

-- Enrollment in and passing 3 one-term graduate level courses.
-MSc students will not be given course exemption for courses taken prior to admission to the Chemistry graduate program.
+- Enrol in and pass 3 one-term graduate level courses (MSc students will not be given course exemption for courses taken prior to admission to the Chemistry graduate program);

-- Students must obtain a grade point average (GPA) of 2.7 or greater in their first year, and must maintain a cumulative GPA of 2.7 or greater in their second and subsequent years in order to remain in the graduate program.
+- Obtain a grade point average (GPA) of 2.7 or greater in their first year, and must maintain a cumulative GPA of 2.7 or greater in their second and subsequent years in order to remain in the graduate program.

-- MSc students must conduct research under the direction of their supervisor and must submit the results of this research as an MSc thesis to a committee.
+MSc students must conduct research under the direction of their supervisor and must submit the results of this research as an MSc thesis to a committee and support their findings with an oral presentation.
 The examination committee will consist of the research supervisor, one member of the student's supervisory committee, and one arm's length examiner.

 Change of Category